Suniti Kumar Chatterji

 Suniti Kumar Chatterji (26 November 1890 – 29 May 1977) was an Indian linguist, educationist and litterateur.
-He was a recipient of the second highest Indian civilian honour of Padma Vibhushan.
+He was a recipient of the second highest civilian award in India, Padma Vibhushan.

 Life

 Childhood

 Chatterji was born on 26 November 1890, at Shibpur in Howrah.
 He was the son of Haridas Chattopadhyay, an affluent Bengali Kulin Brahmin.
 According to the family history, their ancestors were originally residents of a village named chatuti in the Rarh region of present-day West Bengal.
 During the Turkic invasion of Bengal in the thirteenth century, the Chatterji family left their ancestral village in West Bengal and took shelter in East Bengal.
 Later Professor Chatterji's great-grandfather Sri Bhairab Chatterji, migrated to a village in the district of Hooghly from his ancestral village home in the district of Faridpur in East Bengal, now in Bangladesh.
 Bhairab Chatterji, like many other Kulin Brahmins of the day, subsisted mainly on polygamy.
 Bhairab had a few wives, but he lived with the one who had belonged to the village in Hooghly.
 Bhairab's son Isvarchandra, the grandfather of Chatterji, had served the East India Company in North India during the Mutiny.
 After retirement, he built a modest one storied house for himself in Calcutta and shifted there the residence of the family from the Hooghly village.
 Isvar's son Haridas Chatterji was the father of Suniti Kumar Chatterji.